-As a service to the blind citizens of the State, the U.S. Postal Service provides certain delivery services for the Talking Book & Braille Center at no cost to the Library.
-The estimated value of such services, based upon the amount of packages delivered, is approximately \$816,000 for the year ended June 30, 2018.
+As a service to the blind citizens of the State, the U.S. Postal Service provides certain delivery services for the Talking Book and Braille Center at no cost to the Library.
+The estimated value of such services, based upon the amount of packages delivered, is approximately \$889,000 and \$816,000 for the years ended June 30, 2019 and 2018, respectively.
 Such contributed services have been included in the accompanying financial statements as revenues and expenses.